Construction Contract Solicitors

 How Helix Law Can Help

 The construction or refurbishment of a building is complex regardless of the size of the project.
 Each project is unique and therefore unpredictable.
 For this reason, you want to be sure you have a solid construction contract.
 This should cover all legal concerns for your business and your customer.
-When you run into a problem, our construction dispute lawyers can advise on the best course of action.
+When you run into a problem, our construction contract lawyers can advise on the best course of action.

 We can also help you to draw up your contract in the first instance.
 Failure to get your contract checked by an expert in construction law can leave you open to losses.

 When there is a construction dispute or legal issue, call Helix.
-Our lawyers have the experience and knowledge necessary to carry out cases like these efficiently, or prevent disputes reaching adjudication or court at all.
+Our construction contract lawyers have the experience and knowledge necessary to carry out cases like these efficiently, or prevent disputes reaching adjudication or court at all.
 Whether you are being denied what you’re owed or need help settling a building dispute, we work diligently to bring you the best outcome possible.

 Contact Us